 Once you’ve selected a vendor, make sure you ask them about the slabs they have available.
 More importantly, you have to visit the showroom to make sure you choose the right slab that contains the right pattern for the look you’re going for.

-In a previous blog post, we explained how to measure and calculate the dimensions of your stone countertops to determine how much granite you will need for your project.
-Consult that post, and use those measurements to help construct a template of your countertop with plywood.
-Your vendor or contractor should be able to perform this step for you as necessary.
+In a previous post, we explained how to measure and calculate the dimensions of your stone countertops to determine how much granite you will need for your project.
+We recommend that you check out that post to find out how to take measurements.
+This ensures two things: you get the right-sized slab for your countertop and you don’t go over budget.
+Take note of those measurements and give them to your vendor or manufacturer.
+They should be able to take care of those for you.